K-P-S-S-S-N-V/Program-to-add-numbers/README.md

 </div>

-We can define integer value here or also we can define it at input values like:
+We can also define integer(int) value at input values like:

 ```
 X = int(input("Enter number: ")            #int = integer